 Students gather at meals in Hall to socialise as well as dine.
 The College kitchen staff are keen to provide wholesome meals for all and cater for food allergies or intolerances.
 Most graduate students eat in Hall for some meals and cook any other meals for themselves.
 Dining in the evening, which is a served meal, requires advance booking online by 11 am on the day.

 Queen’s has dedicated accommodation for its graduate students.
 Although the College is unable to guarantee accommodation for all graduate students, for the academic year 2019 – 2020, Queen’s has committed to housing 70% of its first year graduate students (those requiring single occupancy accommodation) who apply for College accommodation no later than 1 June.

 The College also aims to house 50% of graduate students overall (those requiring single occupancy accommodation).
-All graduate accommodation is off-site and the College has recently supplemented its housing provision for graduate students by renting a number of flats from the private sector and additionally supplied rooms through the University housing stock.
+All graduate accommodation is off-site and the College has supplemented its housing provision for graduate students by renting a number of flats from the private sector.

 Commencing students who have requested accommodation and paid their deposit to the College by 1 June will receive an email in the following weeks from the Domestic Bursar’s Administrator who will assign accommodation.
 Once the deadline has passed, the offers of accommodation will continue throughout the summer to include continuing students, until the supply is exhausted.

 Graduate accommodation is offered at two different locations in Oxford; contractual process and lengths for each of the properties is described briefly alongside each of the properties below.
 All students who wish to occupy College accommodation will be required to sign an Accommodation Licence Agreement before keys will be issued for the room or flat.